-DATE OF REGISTRATION TITLE OF WORK Principal Terms and Expiration Dates February 16, 2005 Copyright Registration and Deposit of SL- 8H Hybrid Rice Club- Busog Yaman Ka Created and Published: October 12, 2004 Lifetime of the author and for fifty (50) years after his death.
+DATE OF REGISTRATION TITLE OF WORK Principal Terms and Expiration Dates February 16, 2005 Copyright Registration and Deposit of SL- 8H Hybrid Rice Club- Busog Yaman Ka Dito!
+(National Commission for Created and Published: October 12, 2004 Lifetime of the author and for fifty (50) years after his death.